Cheriroh/week-1-code-challenge/Readme.md

 ## preriquisites
  Have node js installed on your machine
  Clone the repository git clone  <--this is the ssh code -->
-run each file in node js `node salary.js` do the same for each file
+run each file  using js fiddle.com in your website
-### Author:Prudence Chepkorir cheriroh
+### Author:Prudence chepkorir
-If you encounter any issues with my code or need assistance, don't hesitate to raise a flag or seek help
+If you encounter any issues with my code or need assistance, don't hesitate to call me or text me
 #### contact
 email ..<prudencec2019@gmail.com>
 phone call..<+254705719968>